aczi0/KasterSite2/exampleSite/content/english/_index.md

 ---
 banner:
   enable: true
-  title: "**Smart Scheduling** for CDMOs that want to optimize their efficiency"
+  title: "**Smart Production Scheduling** for CDMOs."
-  content: "**Kaster** helps plan the allocation and scheduling of your production
+  content: "**Kaster** is an intelligent planning software for production planning
-    resources optimally with AI.
-We empower your production planners with digital tools to model and plan your operations so they can do their best job right away. "
+    and scheduling.
+Allocate your resources and maximise your production throughput in seconds with AI.
+We empower your production planners with digital tools to
+    \ so they can do their best job right away. "
   image: images/rtp_monitor2.png
   video:
     enable: false